ELIXIR-IIB-training/POPGEN2018/README.md

    <b>Payment deadline:</b> 10 March 2018<br>
    <b>Course date:</b> 21-27 April 2018</p>

+## Registration fee: 500€
+<p>Registration fee includes course material, coffee breaks and lunches. <br>
 A maximum of 28 candidates will be accepted in the course.
-Priority will be given to candidates from ELIXIR-IIB member institutions and ELIXIR nodes.
+Priority will be given to candidates from ELIXIR-IIB member institutions and ELIXIR nodes.<br>

-## Registration fee: 500€
-Registration fee includes course material, coffee breaks and lunches.
+Incomplete applications or applications for only parts of the course will not be accepted <br>
+Abstract (max 200 words) for poster presentation must be submitted through the application form.</p>

+### APPLY NOW [add link] !

 ## Venue
 <p>Biblioteca <br> Consiglio Nazionale delle Ricerche <br> Istituto di Genetica e Biofisica "Adriano Buzzati-Traverso" <br> via Pietro Castellino 111 <br> 80131 Napoli - IT <br> www.igb.cnr.it